Voice search is HUGE right now.

-The average voice search result is written at a 9th grade reading level.
+The average voice search result is written at a 9th-grade reading level.

-Which means you want to AVOID jargon and fancy words in your content.
+This means you want to AVOID jargon and fancy words in your content.

 (To be honest, you should avoid this stuff anyway.
 But it’s nice to know that clear writing also helps your voice search rankings)

 The loading speed of a voice search result is 3.8x faster than your average website.